-(SAN DIEGO, CA, 10/31/17) -- Hanif Mohebi, the executive director of CAIR-San Diego was recently appointed to San Diego Human Relations Commission.
+(SAN DIEGO, CA, 11/17/17) — Hanif Mohebi, the executive director of the San Diego chapter of the Council on American-Islamic Relations (CAIR-San Diego) was recently appointed to the San Diego Human Relations Commission.

 Human Relations Commission Executive Director Dr. Joel Day and the HRC Chair Stephen Groce were present at the swearing-in ceremony.

 The mission of the City of San Diego’s Human Relations Commission is to conduct and promote activities that foster mutual respect and understanding, protect basic human and civil rights, as well as create an atmosphere that promotes amicable relations among all members of the San Diego community.

 The Commission is comprised of 15 members; seven appointed by the Mayor and one appointed by each of the eight City Council Members.
 Commissioners are confirmed by the City Council and serve staggered four-year terms and its staff consists of an executive director and executive secretary.